BlackCreepyCat/Nabla_Forge.html/README.md

 ## 📄 License

-MIT — do whatever you want, attribution appreciated.
+MIT — Do whatever you want, attribution appreciated.

-*Nabla Forge v2.4 — forge your fields.* 🔺
 ```

-Copy everything between the fences into a file named `README.md` and push it next to your `index.html` — GitHub will render the tables, emojis and everything automatically.